marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 ![Side by side comparison of ppgrid, idw and rasterize](side-by-side.jpg)

-<em>ppgrid</em> creates the most visually attractive imagery, in my opinion, and avoids the nasty Voronoi-esque polygons that start to appear at the edge of IDW outputs.
+`ppgrid` creates the most visually attractive imagery, in my opinion, and avoids the nasty Voronoi-esque polygons that start to appear at the edge of IDW outputs.
 My old approach using a cumulative mean via binned grids is extremely patchy as soon as data becomes sparser.

 ---